-- rent a car through an affiliated car rental service and earn at least 500 bonus miles (and even more if you rent the car using a Ctit® / AAdvantage® credit card).
+- Rent a car through an affiliated car rental service and earn at least 500 bonus miles (and even more if you rent the car using a Citi® / AAdvantage® credit card)

-- earn up to five miles per every dollar spent at American Airlines affiliated restaurants through the AAdvantage® DiningSM program
+- Earn up to five miles per every $1 spent at American Airlines affiliated restaurants through the AAdvantage® DiningSM program

-- shop online with AAdvantage® eShoppingSM mall to earn multiple miles per dollar spent on purchases at many major national stores and services such as Samsung, Groupon and Pier 1 Imports.
+- Shop online with AAdvantage® eShoppingSM mall to earn multiple miles per $1 spent on purchases at many major national stores and services such as Samsung, Groupon and Pier 1 Imports

 American Airlines also gives you the option to purchase miles directly.
 You can buy AAdvantage® miles directly from the American Airlines website at bulk rates starting at $29.50 for 1,000 miles.

 Miles aren’t just for flights, either.
 You can also redeem them for upgrades on American Airlines, British Airways and Iberia flights, and use them to get discounted rates on car rentals, hotels and vacation packages.

 For those who like to feel classy before a flight, you can also use your miles to buy or renew your American Airlines Admirals Club® membership.